-QCPP has a variety of resources and tools to help your pharmacy get ready for either your initial on-site assessment or your two-yearly reaccreditation assessment.
+QCPP has a variety of resources and tools to help your pharmacy get ready for either your initial assessment or your two-yearly reaccreditation assessment.

 The following table provides you with an agenda outline with the components to be assessed.
 Please note that you may not be assessed in the order the components are listed below.